 The other benefit to latex mattresses is that they are not moisture retentive, nor heat retentive.
 In other words, they’re good at wicking away heat from the body.
 For all of the benefits of memory foam, a lot of people find them too hot.
 If you’re a hot sleeper then latex mattresses are definitely worth a look.

-I have made a list here when comparing to memory foam mattresses.
+I have made a list of the benefits & drawbacks, when comparing latex to memory foam mattresses:

 - Bouncy and comfy